cha0s/shrub/README.md

 * Get in the new directory and then the usual `npm install`

-* If you'd like to run the tests, first spin up the server using `$ E2E=true npm start`, to start the server in end-to-end testing mode.
-Then run `$ ./scripts/good-to-go`.
-This script will return 0 if the project builds, and the tests run successfully.
-In other words, you could theoretically wire it up in a pre-commit hook.

-* Spin up the server in debug mode: `$ npm start` and navigate to http://localhost:4201 (if you didn't run the tests above, you must first run `$ grunt` before navigating to the site in your browser).
+* Spin up the server in debug mode: `$ npm start` and navigate to http://localhost:4201 (you must first run `$ grunt` before navigating to the site in your browser).

-* If you'd like to build the project documentation, run `$ npm run-script doc`.
+* If you'd like to build the project documentation, run `$ grunt dox`.

 * Spin up the server in production mode: first, build for production:
   `$ grunt production`, then launch the server: